-The online applications for Summer 2018 open on February 20, 2018, and are at the links for each campus below.
+The online applications for Spring 2019 open November 1, 2018, and are at the links for each campus below.
 Students should only apply using ONE of the links below, which will be their primary institution.
 Students planning to register for courses at more than one institution will indicate all institutions they wish to take courses from when course information is filled out on the application, and registration for courses at other institutions will be initiated by the primary institution once the application is submitted.

 Students who have previously filled out an online application for the HSDC program in prior semesters may copy their last application for upcoming semesters.
 Log in to your account, locate a prior HSDC application among the list of your applications, and click "Copy this App."
 A new application will populate with the information that was included on your previous application, and students may edit any information that needs to be revised, such as the semester being applied for, institutions, and course selections.
 If you are a student who has previously filled out the online Undergraduate Admissions application, it will be displayed in your list of applications as well, but do not copy the Undergraduate Admissions application for HSDC purposes.